TomSumner28/merchant-data/README.md

 The script automatically adjusts the Python path so it can be executed from the repository root without additional configuration.

 Then open `http://localhost:5000` in your browser.
-Click “Load data from Google Sheets” to fetch the workbook and view the dashboard, or upload your own file.
-The upload form includes a basic CSRF token for protection.
+The application downloads the workbook from Google Sheets and displays the dashboard automatically.
 Ensure the environment variables mentioned above are set so the sheet can be retrieved.

 If you only want to preview the design without running the Flask server, open `index.html` in your browser.
 It links to a sample dashboard page with